marckolak/gait-meas-wrist-tibia-shoe/README.md

 An example how to load the set is in the `example.ipynb` notebook.

+**When using the data, please consider also citing the original paper, for which it was collected:**

+Kolakowski, M.; Djaja-Josko, V.; Kolakowski, J.; Cichocki, J. Wrist-to-Tibia/Shoe Inertial Measurement Results Translation Using Neural Networks.
+Sensors 2024, 24, 293. https://doi.org/10.3390/s24010293

-# The data are still being gathered and the dataset will soon be updated.
+### The data are still being gathered and the dataset will soon be updated.

 This work is licensed under a